Phil-Welsh/Project_Zero/README.md

 - The game is not designed for mobile or small screens currently.

+- Currently the snail starts to get blurrier as it gets hungrier.
+This could probably be animated better.

+- Players can repeatedly click the buttons.
+In the future, it would be better if there was a delay while the snail ate, slept, or played cards.

 ## Future ideas and stretch features

 - Create an inventory with food storage and other things that will become depleted as the journey goes on.

 - Create challenges that the snail comes across that must be handled appropriately (e.g. "James just reached a river!
 What should he do?")

+- Add an animation for when the snail is eating, sleeping, or playing cards.